Kristin Cavallari Shuts Down Rumors That She’s Dating Austen Kroll After Wild Night Out In Nashville

-Kristin Cavallari addressed rumors that she is dating Southern Charm star Austen Kroll after they were seen out together with friends for a night of partying in Nashville.
+Kristin Cavallari addressed rumors that she is dating Southern Charm‘s Austen Kroll after they were seen out together with friends for a night of partying in Nashville.

-The 33-year-old Uncommon James founder took to her Instagram story to seemingly set the record straight about her recent sightings with the Bravo reality star, months after she announced her split from her ex-husband, Jay Cutler.
+The 33-year-old Uncommon James founder took to her Instagram story to seemingly set the record straight about her recent sightings with the Bravo reality star, months after she announced her split from ex-husband Jay Cutler.

-“I didn’t realize I wasn’t allowed to have FRIENDS that are guys,” the blonde beauty captioned a pic of her rolling her eyes.
+“I didn’t realize I wasn’t allowed to have FRIENDS that are guys,” the blond beauty captioned a pic of her rolling her eyes.

-Fans began buzzing about the pair when Austen, 33, commented on Kristin’s recent poolside pose on Instagram.
+Fans began buzzing about the pair when Austen, 33, commented on Kristin’s recent poolside pic on Instagram.

 “See you next week!” he wrote, per E!
 News.
 “Keep breaking the Internet in the meantime.”

 Days later, the two were seen out together in Nashville with Austen’s co-star Craig Conover and Kristin’s BFF Justin Anderson.
-Justin shared a photo from the group’s dinner out which showed his bestie seated next to Austen at the restaurant table with the lit-up Nashville skyline in the background.
+Justin shared a photo from the group’s dinner which showed his bestie seated next to Austen at the restaurant table, with the Nashville skyline in the background.

-Later that night, the pals popped up in an Instagram Live, further sparking dating rumors when fans caught the chemistry between Kristin and Austen as they danced and partied together.
+Later that night, the pals popped up in an Instagram live, further sparking dating rumors when fans noticed the chemistry between Kristin and Austen as they danced and partied together.

 In comments to Justin’s post, followers zeroed in on Kristin and Austen and a possible love connection.